-As for the cash in banks and cash equivalents and restricted cash equivalents, the maximum exposure to credit risk from these financial assets arise from the default of the counterparty with a maximum exposure equal to their carrying amounts.
+As for the cash in banks and restricted cash equivalents, the maximum exposure to credit risk from these financial assets arise from the default of the counterparty with a maximum exposure equal to their carrying amounts.

-As at December 31, 2021 and 2020, the loans and receivables of the Parent Company are neither past due nor impaired.
+As at December 31, 2022 and 2021, the loans and receivables of the Parent Company are neither past due nor impaired.